javaplus/StreamingWorkshop/README.md

 Hopefully, you are seeing how easy, from a development standpoint, it is to build microservices that interact with Kafka.
 One major hurdle to being able to subscribe to topics and consume messages is understanding what the message format will look like and what data will it contain.  **For all the same reasons it was important to have schemas for SOAP web services and REST API's, it's crucial to have schemas for messages streamed through Kafka.**

 We've chosen [Async API](https://www.asyncapi.com/) as our mechanism for documenting our events.
 We believe the AsyncAPI is poorly named and we'd prefer to refer to it as the **Event Streaming Specification (ESS)**.
 So, we will be referring to the AsyncAPI for the rest of this tutorial as the ESS or Event Streaming Spec.
 This specification allows us to specify our Events and their Schema structure in a simple yaml file very similar to an OAS.
 So just an OAS helps allows an API provider publish the details about the resources they are exposing and how to interact with them, the ESS allows producers to publish details about the events they are producing and their format.
-We won't get into creating an entire ESS for this tutorial, but know that in the real world, **creating the ESS would be your starting point before serious development commences.**  We will however using one of the building blocks of ESS which is [JSON Schema](https://json-schema.org/).
+We won't get into creating an entire ESS for this tutorial, but know that in the real world, **creating the ESS would be your starting point before serious development commences.**  We will however be using one of the building blocks of ESS which is [JSON Schema](https://json-schema.org/).
 This will allow us to have a standard way of describing the format of our event message.

 We've simply been publishing a simple String message to Kafka up to this point.
 But now we are going to publish a more proper event message based on this [JSON Schema](https://json-schema.org/):